Igalia/wpewebkit.org/about/faq.md

 ## Why does the browser/launcher (e.g. Cog) crash at startup?

-If you are building an embedded system image yourself, make sure there is at least one font installed that can be used as fallback and that Fontconfig knows about it.
+If you are building an embedded system image yourself, make sure there is at least one font installed that can be used as fallback by Fontconfig.
+You can use the `fc-list` program to print the list of known fonts.